LuxAter/cli/docs/ref/any.md

 bool operatpr==(const Any& lhs, const Any& rhs);
 ```

-Compairs values stored in Any objects, and returns `true` if they are the same.
+Compares values stored in Any objects, and returns `true` if they are the same.

 **Return Value:** `bool` comparison of value stored in Any object.